Chito S. Roño

-Chito Saldana Veloso Roño ([ˈɾɔɲo]; born April 26, 1954), also known as Sixto Kayko and Chito S. Roño, is a Filipino writer, producer, and director.
+Chito Sarmiento Roño ([ˈɾɔɲo]; born April 26, 1954), also known as Sixto Kayko and Chito S. Roño, is a Filipino writer, producer, and director.
 He is known for his expansive vision and special-effects-heavy films.
-He came to prominence in the Philippine film industry as a director with socially explosive films like Private Show (1986), and Itanong Mo Sa Buwan (The Moonchild; 1988) with the latter earning accolades from the Gawad Urian Awards.
+He came to prominence in the Philippine film industry as a director with films like Private Show (1986), and Itanong Mo sa Buwan (The Moonchild; 1988) with the latter earning accolades from the Gawad Urian Awards.
 He also won the Metro Manila Film Festival Award for Best Director for the films Nasaan ang Puso (Where is the Heart; 1997), and Yamashita: The Tiger's Treasure (2001).
+In the 1990s, he was instrumental in the formation of the Pinoy rock band Rivermaya as well as the dance group Streetboys.
 He also directed the family drama Signal Rock (2018) which was the Philippines' entry to the Best Foreign Language Film category at the 91st Academy Awards.

-He also directed television shows like Spirits (2004), Lastikman (2007), Magkano ang Iyong Dangal?
-(How Much is your Dignity?; 2010), Imortal (2010), and Maria Mercedes (2013).
+He also directed television shows like Spirits (2004), Magkano ang Iyong Dangal?
+(How Much Is Your Dignity?; 2010), Imortal (2010), and Maria Mercedes (2013).
 He is also Vhong Navarro's manager.